St Benedict's Catholic School: Staff

-Since 2019, Imogen Senior has been Headmistress at St Benedict's.
-From 2017 to 2019, Kate Pereira was Headmistress after taking over from Hugh O'Neill who retired after working at the school for 33 years.
-As of 2024, there is roughly 118 members of staff working at the school with 65 members of teaching staff.
+Since 2019, Imogen Senior has been Headteacher at St Benedict's.
+From 2017 to 2019, Kate Pereira was Headteacher after taking over from Hugh O'Neill who retired after working at the school for 33 years.
+As of 2024, there were roughly 118 members of staff working at the school with 65 members of teaching staff.

 Ofsted

+The school was graded as Outstanding or Good in all areas in the Ofsted inspection carried out in September 2016.
+In 2022, it was judged Good.
+As of 2026, the most recent inspection was in 2025; no grade was given but Ofsted found that the school "has taken effective action to maintain the standards identified at the previous inspection". and described the school as having a 'bold and ambitious curriculum' and 'deeply supportive and nurturing.